pmahnke/mahnke-cocktails/recipe_processed/sharks_tooth.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Shaken"
+      "text": "Method: Shaken"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Double Strain"
+      "text": "Pour: Double Strain"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Wine Glass"
+      "text": "Glassware: Wine Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: None"
+      "text": "Garnish: None"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Add all ingredients (except the Jamaican rum) to a cocktail shaker along with three small ice cubes.
+      "text": "Special Prep: Add all ingredients (except the Jamaican rum) to a cocktail shaker along with three small ice cubes.
 Strain into a small wine glass.
 Add 1 oz of the Jamaican rum as a float on top.
 Recipe Note: if you really want to pump up the funk, experiment with other classic Jamaican rums like Smith & Cross."
     }
     ],
   "recipeYield": "1 cocktail",